gvwilson/thirdbit/src/fiction/iffy/index.md

-but the case was heavy and awkward and the women chasing her were half again her height and could knock people aside instead of going around them or pushing in between them and what had just happened?
+but the case was heavy and awkward and the women chasing her were half again her height and could knock people aside instead of going around them or pushing in between them.
+What had just happened?
 How could she have seen what she needed to do like that?

 Just as one of the sailors yelled, "Gotcha!" a dirty gray shape darted out from behind a barrel.
 The sailor tripped over the raccoon and fell to the cobblestones with a surprised curse.
-The sailor behind her skidded to a halt on the cobblestones, only to be sent staggering as the third one plowed into her from behind.
+The sailor behind her skidded to a halt, only to be sent staggering as the third one plowed into her from behind.

 "Get off me!"